This website uses cookies to ensure you get the best experience on our website Got it!

 • 4 Term < 12 months etc.

-• 6 Renovation works render uninhabitable
+• 6 Renovation works render property uninhabitable

-• 7 Former tenant of Deceased (only available within 12 months of death)
+• 7 Former tenant of deceased (only available within 12 months of death)

 • 7a anti-social behaviour with a conviction for serious offence